-The famous meal-kit and recipe company looks for business partners in retail.
+The famous meal kit and recipe company looks for business partners in retail.

-Blue Apron, the online subscription food kits company, announced that they will offer their kits to supermarket chains starting at the end of this year, according to reports, since the company is struggling to make a profit through their delivery service model.
+Blue Apron, the online subscription food kits company, announced that they would offer their kits to supermarket chains starting at the end of this year, according to reports, since the company is struggling to make a profit through their delivery service model.

-Blue Apron, based in New York, but has been in talks with several retail food chains, including some that already sell their own food kits in stores, according to the Wall Street Journal through Blue Apron executives.
+Blue Apron, based in New York, has been in talks with several retail food chains, including some that already sell their own food kits in stores, according to the Wall Street Journal through Blue Apron executives.

 “Access to consumers will be much faster and more extensive with this new strategy than what we have been operating in the past,” said Blue Apron CEO Brad Dickerson.

-Some sources speculated that Target Corp. based in Minneapolis could be a good choice as a distribution partner for Blue Apron, given Target’s network of urban locations and its tendency to partner with well-known brands that have a strong consumer reputation.
+Some sources speculated that Target Corp., based in Minneapolis, could be a good choice as a distribution partner for Blue Apron, given Target’s network of urban locations and its tendency to partner with well-known brands that have a strong consumer reputation.

-By moving to distribution in stores rather than simply through deliveries based on online subscriptions, Blue Apron would join suppliers of food kits such as Plated, which was acquired by Albertsons last year and is being launched at retail stores of that company and Purple Carrot, which has made its food kits available in select Whole Foods stores.
+By moving to distribution in stores rather than simply through deliveries based on online subscriptions, Blue Apron would join suppliers of food kits such as Plated, which was acquired by Albertsons last year and is being launched at retail stores of that company, and Purple Carrot, which has made its food kits available in select Whole Foods stores.